 The threat of your confidential data being hacked grows alongside the development of technologies and software systems.
 Passwords can be relatively easily hacked, but they can be combined with biometric tools to increase security.
 Safeguard mechanisms do not necessarily have to be more complicated than this.
 Keystroke biometrics, which is behavioral in nature, can prevent unauthorized access even if the password is known by the intruder.
 The user’s habitual typing rhythm is difficult to mimic and rather impossible to guess because even the same four keys can be typed differently by two individuals.
 Accuracy is highly important.
 Nonetheless, keystroke authentication is not necessarily comparable to other more advanced authentication methods.

 How can biometric verification make our lives easier?

 Biometric verification can help us in a rather frustrating, yet common area: travel.
 Airports have been growing increasingly congested during past years, though the COVID-19 pandemic has reduced crowds by a landslide.
 New and efficient processes have been sought out.
 In fact, in the US, at John F. Kennedy airport, facial recognition technology has been used by customs to make passenger check-in a faster, easier process.
-In locations such as this, complex encryption methods protect travellers’ biometric data against hacks.
+In locations such as this, complex encryption methods protect travelers’ biometric data against hacks.

 We can also examine other areas of travel.
 Identity verification is extremely important for cruise lines that cross national borders.
-With hundreds to thousands of people boarding these vessels, there need to be effective and secure identity checks, that are not time consuming.
+With hundreds to thousands of people boarding these vessels, there need to be effective and secure identity checks, that are not time-consuming.
 Taking on a similar biometric process as airports are beginning to, could be the solution.
 Yet, all advances must be made with caution.